 Should you be fortunate enough to be invited into a village (a likely circumstance if you become friendly with the locals), there are certain rules of etiquette to be observed.
-Prior to the visit, if you have the opportunity, buy a kg of kava root (which can be purchased at any outdoor market or from local proprietors for F$9 to F$15 per kg) as a sevusevu – a traditional gift offered by guests.
+Prior to the visit, if you have the opportunity, buy a kg of kava root (which can be purchased at any outdoor market or from local proprietors for up to $140 per kg) as a sevusevu – a traditional gift offered by guests.
 This will surely start you off on the right foot and show your hosts you care about their tradition.
 Your host will gladly accept the gift and may perform a welcoming ritual that in effect says your visit is officially recognised by the village.
 In the course of the ceremony you will be offered a bilo (coconut shell) full of yaqona, which of course you should accept and drink (in one big gulp rather than sips).

 After the initial ceremony you may be asked to sit with the gang around the tanoa (yaqona bowl) and chat (talanoa).
 This is the best way to get to know Fijians.
 Drinking yaqona is a sacramental ritual with Fijians and cements friendships with strangers.
 After drinking a while, perhaps your host will offer you something to eat or show you around the village.
 Children will inevitably be curious about your presence and will surround you as though you are the Pied Piper, asking innumerable questions.
 They will probably ask you to take their photo.